jdegraaf3/CSE15L-Lab4/index.md

         activity in the systemic circulation.
 However, those synthase; PBS = phosphate-buffered saline; PCR = polymerase
 ```
+The pattern se$ meanse we want to find all linds of the file that have "se" at the end of them.
+So in our example we found three.
+Notice "se" has to be the last thing of each line, say even if there were a line like "house." within the file this wouldn't be found in our grep search because we did not include the period within the pattern.
+Vice versa, if we were to include the period within our search, none of the three lines found in example on would be returned.
 Example 2:
 ```
 [cs15lsp23jy@ieng6-201]:biomed:345$ grep ing$ rr74.txt